 2. Set Allow third party apps to On

 3. Back on the main Manage apps screen, set the Jostle Notifications app to Allowed

 Setting up MS Teams integration

-1. Go to your intranet's Admin Settings > Views and Functions > Manage Views and Options
+1. In your Jostle platform, go to Admin Settings > Views and Functions > Manage Views and Options

 3. This will pop open a Microsoft permission screen.
 Click Accept.

 4. Once the MS window closes, click Save at the bottom of the Manage Views and Options page to apply the changes.